amirsalman93/msds18052_Project_DLSpring2020/README.md

 On left are sample images taken from either web or captured using smartphone; On right are respective enhanced images.
 Classification accuracy improves when compared side by side
 ![Original Vs Enhanced](results/original-enhanced.png)
+be sure to have your ssh key setup and that your public key is added to your guthub account